cyborguk/cyborguk.github.io/_posts/2020-06-09-my-favourite-video-games.md

 ![Sensible Soccer](/assets/images/sensi.png){: .centre-image width="450px"}

-{: .image-caption} *Football: It's a funny old game*
+{: .image-caption}

-### Super Mario Bros 1 & 3/Super Mario World (NES 1987,1991;SNES 1992) If I can
+*Football: It's a funny old game*

-have the Repton series, I can also bundle a few Super Mario games together.
+### Super Mario Bros 1 & 3/Super Mario World (NES 1987,1991;SNES 1992)

+If I can include the whole Repton series, I can also bundle a few Super Mario games together.
 Super Mario Bros 1,3 and Super Mario World (or Mario 64/Super Mario Galaxy if born later) represent a whole childhood to some people where perhaps Repton and Elite dominated mine.
 I didn't have a NES, and came to these games later, but made up for lost time and have introduced my son to these fine games of old too.
 It's important to understand the history of gaming, and what makes a great game, to appreciate quality in a modern world of amazing photo realistic games.

 ![Super Mario](/assets/images/supermario.png){: .centre-image width="450px"}